Skip to main content

 A person’s mental health can be positive and good, or it can be poor and people can feel down and unwell.
 Either way, it’s important to know that the quality of a person’s mental health isn’t fixed.
 It can get better or worse at different times as we journey through life.
 Even day-to-day experiences can affect our mental health for the better or for the worse.

-We can all experience tough times when we feel stressed, upset, worried or afraid.
-We consider it a ‘mental health problem’ when our feelings, thoughts or beliefs negatively affect our day-to-day lives and activities and we cannot seem to, or don’t know how to, move past those feelings, thoughts or beliefs.
+We can all experience tough times when we feel stressed, upset, worried, or afraid.
+We consider it a ‘mental health problem’ when our feelings, thoughts, or beliefs negatively affect our day-to-day lives and activities and we cannot seem to, or don’t know how to, move past them.
 It’s at times like this that we can use a hand or extra support.

 Mental Health Ireland